 In order to continue to fund the City subsidy program for the project named Ruppert/Yorkville ("RY Subsidy Program") and to repay HDC for the obligations, HAC's Board Members approved the sale of the remaining five mortgage loans in the HAC loan portfolio to HDC at its meeting on September 19, 2017.
 The total outstanding balance on these loans at the time of the loan sale was \$32,400,000.
 The sale raised \$23,800,000 for HAC.
 This amount represented the discounted value of the future cash flow on the purchased loans.
-A portion of the sale proceeds was used to repay HDC for outstanding obligations and the remainder should be enough to continue to provide funds for the RY Subsidy Program through 2023.
+A portion of the sale proceeds was used to repay HDC for outstanding obligations and the remainder should be enough to continue to provide funds for the RY Subsidy Program through 2024.

 In fiscal year 2016, the City requested that the Corporation help facilitate the implementation of the new affordable housing regime for Stuyvesant Town-Peter Cooper Village.
 On December 15, 2015, HDC and Wells Fargo Bank entered into a Participation Agreement whereby HDC funded a \$143,236,000 subordinate loan to the purchasers of Stuyvesant Town-Peter Cooper Village.
 The Corporation executed this transaction through its subsidiary HAC.
-This subordinate loan bears no interest and is forgiven at the rate of 1/20 per annum over its 20-year term.
-HDC will be reimbursed for this transaction pursuant to a memorandum of understanding with the City.
-In FY 2021, \$7,162,000 of the Stuyvesant Town-Peter Cooper Village loan was forgiven according to the 20-year term stated in the Participation Agreement.
+Pursuant to a memorandum of understanding with the City, HDC was to be reimbursed for this transaction and in fiscal year 2022, HDC received its final reimbursement from the City and was made whole.
+Under the memorandum of understanding, this subordinate loan bears no interest and is forgiven at the rate of 1/20 per annum over its 20-year term.
+Accordingly, \$7,162,000 of the Stuyvesant Town-Peter Cooper Village loan was forgiven in fiscal year 2022.
+This reduced the mortgage loan balance to \$100,265,000 as of October 31, 2022.